Interactional and Dynamic Relationships - Workshop Wednesday Session

 - The same thing happens with smiling or laughing.
 The way laughter can be contagious.

-Debra Brownlee, Ph.D., will explore how our human design predisposes us to impact and be impacted by others and how we understand and misunderstand the actions of others.
+Debra Brownlee, Ph.D., explored how our human design predisposes us to impact and be impacted by others and how we understand and misunderstand the actions of others.
 As we move closer to post-pandemic life, achieving a better understanding of the messages we send and receive from our environment can help us to support one another more fully.

 After attending this session, participants can expect to: